Nutrition Internships in South Africa

 You don’t need previous experience to participate.
 All you need is an interest in healthy living and be committed to the communities you are working with.
 You can get involved as part of a gap year, career break, or summer placement.
 This is a great option for pre-med students looking to gain experience in an alternative field of medicine.

-You can read more detailed information about the aims of the project in our South Africa Medicine & Healthcare Management Plan.
+You can read more detailed information about the aims of the project in our South Africa Nutrition Management Plan.

 Your Role as an Intern on the Nutrition Project

 The Nutrition Project involves a variety of different activities in multiple locations in Cape Town.
-Your main role will be at the Surfing Project.
+Your main role will be to prepare meals for people at the Surfing Project.
 The children who attend these sessions are often either overweight or malnourished.
 You will get involved in the following activities every day:

 - Preparing a healthy meal for the children and young adults attending surfing classes